tarellel/theworkaround.com/_posts/2018-06-04-rubys-year-of-performance-2018.md

 ```

-Now lets take a look at a few Ruby versions up in the spotlight to test how well they perfor with and without jemalloc.
+Now lets take a look at a few Ruby versions to test how well they perform with and without jemalloc.
 Sam Saffron's [stress test](https://github.com/SamSaffron/allocator_bench/blob/master/stress_mem.rb) is a great way to compare performance gains and memory allocation.
 And let me reiterate that I didn't just run this test a single time and compare the results.
 These use the averages after running each stress test several times.

 ```ruby
 # Results for Ruby_v2.5.0p0